 Side effects may include hypopigmentation (lightening of the treated skin) or hyperpigmentation (darkening of the treated skin).
 Laser treatment will not stop new spots from forming.
 Your doctor will discuss with you all the risks and benefits of treatment during your consultation.

 Lasers are only effective on certain types of spots – primarily marks that have a discrete boundary.
 If your skin tone is uneven, or if you are bothered by general discoloration, you may be a good candidate for treatment using Obagi NuDerm® Systems or a chemical peel.
-Your doctor can discuss your options with you.
+Your doctor can discuss your options with you, including carbon dioxide (CO2) laser skin resurfacing if you’re also concerned about rough skin texture in addition to brown spots.

 Laser Removal of Brown Spots Locations